LR-DSC01643.jpg

 Nyungwe National Park is located in the southwest corner of Rwanda.
 The attractions of the park include chimpanzee and colobus monkey trekking, as well as a rainforest canopy walk.
 I stayed in the Top View Hill Resort.
 At the time we were there, the giant fig trees were full of ripe fruit and the chimpanzees were gorging on the feast.
 So pretty much the entire time we spent with them, they were not moving much except to pick off the figs and spitting out the seeds and skin while sitting high in the branches.

-All of the chimpanzees were high up in the fig trees gorging themselves
+All of the chimpanzees were high up in the fig trees gorging themselves.
+This one was the alpha male.

 On the trail to the chimps